jamesquinlan/dsc-techstack/topics/git.md

 ### Example (cont.)

-Create new files for the project
+Create new files for the project.

 ```zsh
 touch app.js